haroonheylen/ConQuest/README.md

 **Authentication** — JWT tokens are issued on login and sent via the `Authorization: Bearer` header on every subsequent request.
 Token revocation on logout is handled via a `JwtDenylist` table.

 **Authorization** — Pundit policies govern access at the controller level.
-Role checks are centralized in policy classes rather than scattered across controllers.
+Role checks are centralized in policy classes (`/app/policies/`) rather than scattered across controllers.

+**Service layer** — Complex business logic such as dashboard data aggregation lives in `/app/services/` rather than controllers, keeping controllers thin and logic testable in isolation.

 **Double-booking prevention** — A database-level unique index on `VenueSlot` prevents concurrent bookings from creating duplicate rentals, regardless of application-layer race conditions.

+**Analytics microservice** — A FastAPI Python service reads directly from the shared PostgreSQL instance and exposes analytics endpoints (competition popularity, peak rental times, revenue breakdowns).
+The Rails backend proxies these results to the React dashboard, keeping the frontend decoupled from the microservice.

-**Dashboard endpoint** — The business dashboard is driven by a single `GET /api/v1/businesses/dashboard` endpoint that returns pre-aggregated rentals, competitions, and summary stats in one response — minimizing round trips and keeping the frontend thin.
+**Dashboard endpoint** — The business dashboard is driven by a single `GET /api/v1/businesses/dashboard` endpoint that returns pre-aggregated rentals, competitions, and analytics in one response — minimizing round trips and keeping the frontend thin.

 **Frontend auth** — An `AuthContext` stores the current user and JWT.
-A `RoleGuard` wrapper component protects routes by role, redirecting unauthorized users before rendering.
+A `RoleGuard` wrapper component protects routes by role, redirecting unauthorized users before any page renders.

 -----